 Nationals may still require a pass upon arrival, even if they are permitted to enter Malaysia visa-free

 All visitors must have proof of adequate funds and an onward or return sea or air ticket

 Nationals not referred to in the list above are advised to contact the embassy to check visa requirements

 For more information on immigrations and visa requirements, visit www.imi.gov.my

 Letters of Invitation

-If your visa application is denied, please note that ICECC will not be able to change the decision of the Japanese immigration authorities, nor will ICECC engage in discussion or correspondence with the Japanese immigration authorities or the Japanese Embassy on behalf of the applicant.
+Should your application be denied, we cannot change the decision of the Ministry of Foreign Affairs, nor will we engage in discussion or correspondence with the MOFA or the Embassy on behalf of the applicant.